AnushaPB/codespacer/README.md

 ## 1. Building a Docker image

-To build a Docker image for the codespace, we use a [Dockerfile](Dockerfile) that sets up the image with the necessary dependencies for running R.
+To build a Docker image for the codespace, we use a [Dockerfile](Dockerfile) that sets up a Docker image with the necessary dependencies for running R. The Docker image is built using a GitHub Action and pushed to the GitHub Container Registry.

+**Docker basics:**  Imagine you bought a brand new Lenovo laptop, installed an Ubuntu operating system on it, installed R and RStudio, installed all of the packages you needed and then gave it to your friend.
+Docker is like doing that but an unlimited number of times to as many people as you want and set-up however you want it.

+1. **Dockerfile** - text file of instructions for creating the docker image (specifies what operating system, what software, etc.).
+The Docker file is used to build the Docker image.
+2. **Docker image** - package (not an R package) that contains everything we specified in the Dockerfile needed to run the code.
+The Docker image is used to create a Docker container
+3. **Docker container** - the actual thing that runs and you interact with (like a virtual machine/computer)

+For more information about Docker: https://docs.docker.com/get-started/overview/

+**GitHub action basics:** We could build the Docker image on our own computer, but that would mean everytime we changed anything about our image we would have to bother to do it again.
+Instead, we can just have GitHub do it!
+In general, GitHub actions are a way to automate tasks in your repository.

+For more information about GitHub Actions: https://docs.github.com/en/actions

 ### 1.1 The Dockerfile